Subspace Adversarial Training: Introduction

-\emph{Can single-step AT achieve comparable robustness against iterative attack than multi-step AT?}\\ Thus our new AT method uncovers the long-neglected potential of single-step AT and can enlighten more efficient and powerful AT algorithms.
+Our Sub-AT uncovers the long-neglected potential of single-step AT and can enlighten more efficient and powerful AT algorithms.

-Our main contributions can be summarized as follows: \begin{itemize} \item We understand the \emph{catastrophic overfitting} in single-step AT from a novel view of optimization that reveals the close link between the abrupt increase of average gradient norm and overfitting.
-It can also be applied to understand the \emph{robust overfitting} in multi-step AT. \item We propose an efficient AT method, Sub-AT, which constrains the AT in a carefully extracted subspace to control the fast growth of the gradient.
-It resolves both two kinds of overfitting in AT uniformly and then significantly improves the robustness. \item Our Sub-AT achieves the \emph{state-of-the-art} adversarial robustness on single-step AT and can also successfully train with larger steps and larger radius, which brings further improvements.
-Notably, our pure single-step AT achieves over $51\%$ robust accuracy against PGD-50 attack with $\epsilon=8/255$ on CIFAR-10, outperforming the multi-step PGD-10 AT with great time benefits. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We approach the \emph{catastrophic overfitting} in single-step AT from a novel view of optimization and firstly reveal the close link between the fast-growing gradient of each sample and overfitting, which can also be applied to explain the \emph{robust overfitting} in multi-step AT. \item We propose an efficient AT method, Sub-AT, which constrains AT in a carefully extracted subspace, to control the growth of gradient.
+It uniformly resolves both kinds of overfitting, significantly improves the robustness, and successfully overcomes the sensitivity to learning rates.
+It is also very easy to combine with other AT methods to bring consistent improvements. \item Our Sub-AT achieves \emph{state-of-the-art} adversarial robustness on single-step AT and can successfully train with larger steps and larger radius, which brings further improvements.
+Notably, our pure single-step AT achieves over $51\%$ robust accuracy against PGD-50 attack of $\epsilon=8/255$ on CIFAR-10, competitive to the multi-step PGD-10 AT with great time benefits. \end{itemize}